Andrew-Mazour/Data-Migration/README.md

 - **README.md**: Provides a description of the project and information about the repository.

 ## Running the Tests
-To run the tests, navigate to the `tests/` directory and run the following command: python -m unittest discover
+Navigate to the `tests/` directory and run the following command: python -m unittest discover